drift-labs/driftpy/docs/index.md

 ## Key Components

 - `DriftClient` / `drift_client.py`: Used to interact with the protocol (deposit, withdraw, trade, lp, etc.)
-- `User` / `drift_user.py`: Used to fetch data from the protocol and view user metrics (leverage, free collateral, etc.)
+- `DriftUser` / `drift_user.py`: Used to fetch data from the protocol and view user metrics (leverage, free collateral, etc.)
 - `accounts.py`: Used to retrieve specific on-chain accounts (State, PerpMarket, SpotMarket, etc.)
 - `addresses.py`: Used to derive on-chain addresses of the accounts (publickey of the sol-market)